Mount Elgon National Park

 Outside the park overlooking Sipi Falls is the hill where, during the 1960s, Chemonges Kingo, King of the Sabiny would meet his subjects.

-From the top, you can view the three falls, the Karamajong plains, and the Wagagai Peak.
+From the top, you can view the three falls, the Karamajong plains, the Pian Upe Wildlife Reserve, and the Wagagai Peak.

 ACTIVITIES IN Mt ELGON NATIONAL PARK